Get Maintouch

 Google Analytics won't show you when ChatGPT recommends your competitor instead of you.
 Zero-click answers leave no trail in standard tracking.

 You need citation frequency tracking.
-Run the same queries across ChatGPT, Perplexity, Gemini, and Google AI Overviews.
+Run the same queries across ChatGPT, Google Gemini, Google AI Overviews, Perplexity, and Claude.
 Record which brands appear, where they rank in the response, and what context surrounds each mention.

 Manual testing works.
 Build a list of 20 queries your customers actually ask.
 Run each one five times across each AI system.
 Average the results.
 AI responses vary because they're probabilistic, so single tests mislead.